xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 The second and final band of the night, Canberra trio Witchskull, played next at 9:00.
 Their set went for nearly an hour, delivering a thick, heavy, and distorted occult doom sound.
 From the start of the performance, their music sounded massive, with dense, sometimes sludgy riffs played at a low tempo.
 The guitar work, while largely riff-focused, was also very technical at times with some impressively intricate tapping and sweep picking solos.
 <br><br>
-Guitarist and vocalist Marcus De Pasquale's singing was also very cool, vibrato-heavy wailing with occasional screams of anguish, which combined with their occult lyricism to add a ritualistic atmosphere to their act.
-As their set finished, they leaned heavier into experimentation, with a droning finale that saw both the bass and guitar downtuning in a rhythmic pulse along to the drums, to near-crushing low static.
+Guitarist and vocalist Marcus De Pasquale's singing was also very cool, vibrato-heavy wailing with occasional screams of anguish which combined with their occult lyricism to add a ritualistic atmosphere to their act.
+As their set finished, they leaned heavier into experimentation with a droning finale that saw both the bass and guitar downtuning in a rhythmic pulse along to the drums, to near crushingly low static.

 <div class="gallery">
    <a href="/images/witchskull1.JPG">